Nevenall/monsters/xaginassus.md

 ## A Secret

-In the dark place from whence a least Xaginassus may be summoned lurk many more, and much larger, of its kind awaiting only a subtle misprounciation of the *Invocation.*
+In the dark place from whence a least Xaginassus may be summoned lurk many more, and much larger, of its kind awaiting only a subtle mispronunciation of the *Invocation.*